2008 All-Ireland Senior Camogie Championship

 The 2008 All-Ireland Senior Camogie Championship—known as the Gala All-Ireland Senior Camogie Championship for sponsorship reasons—was the high point of the 2008 season.
 The championship was won by Cork who defeated Galway by a five-point margin in the final.
 The championship was played between June 1 and September 14, 2008.
 The format was as follows: seven county teams entered.
 Each team played all of the others once, earning 2 points for a win and 1 for a draw.
 The top four teams qualified for the semi-finals.

 Group stages

-Substitute Lourda Kavanagh’s late goal helped Galway spring a surprise against Cork in the group stages by 1-9 to 0-8 at Páirc Ui Rinn.
-Cork went on to gain revenge when the same teams med again in the All-Ireland final, the second time a group result had been reversed in the final in the three years since the round-robin format had been introduced into the championship in 2006.
+Substitute Lourda Kavanagh’s late goal helped Galway to a surprise against Cork in the group stages by 1–9 to 0–8 at Páirc Ui Rinn.
+Cork went on to gain revenge when the same teams med again in the All-Ireland final, the second time a group result had been reversed in the final in the three years since the round-robin format was introduced into the championship in 2006.